githubfranko/project01/README.md

 # project01
-Created an website to showcase my HTML and CSS progress.
+Created a website to showcase my HTML and CSS progress.